Refinish cabinet knobs to brushed nickel

 June 5, 2008

 I have 135 brass handles that are outdated.
 I would like to refinish them with a pewter or brushed nickel finish.
-I am told they need to be lightly sanded with 0000 steel wool [linked by editor to product info at Rockler], a primer is then applied, then spray paint with at least two coats.
+I am told they need to be lightly sanded with 0000 steel wool [affil. link to Rockler], a primer is then applied, then spray paint with at least two coats.
 Has anyone tried this procedure and what brand and color of paint did you use?
 What is the opinion of your finished results?
 Is the amount of time and energy worth the savings?Julie Detlefsen

 homeowner - Lakeville, MN, USA